What is the fake "GoDaddy" email?

 |Malware Removal (Windows)||

-Phishing scams target not only account log-in credentials but other sensitive/personal as well.
+Phishing scams target not only account log-in credentials but other sensitive/personal details as well.
 "Facebook Lottery", "Banca Popolare di Bari email scam", "BAPATOH OFFSHORE SDN BHD", "PASSWORD EXPIRATION NOTICE", and "Spotify email scam" are some examples of phishing spam campaigns.
-The deceptive letters are often disguised as "official", "urgent", "important", and similar; they may even be presented as messages from legitimate organizations, institutions, companies, service providers, and other entities.
-Aside from various scams, these campaigns are also used to proliferate malware (e.g., ransomware, trojans, etc.).
-Due to how widespread spam mail is, it is highly recommended to exercise caution with incoming emails.

 How do spam campaigns infect computers?

-Text presented in the fake "GoDaddy" email letter:
+Text presented in the fake "GoDaddy" email message:

 Subject: Attention Dear User